Skip to content

 • Registered Care Homes (residential homes and homes with nursing)

-• and Hospitals (including independent, community and acute hospital)
+• and hospitals (including independent, community and acute hospitals)

 have to apply for an authorisation following the DOLS process.

-Step 3.
-A member of the DoLS team will then call you to discuss and get further details over the phone.
+3. A member of our DOLS team will call you to discuss and get further details over the phone

-Step 4.
-You will then receive a letter confirming the priority status of your application, along with a copy of the DoLS referral form for your records.
+4. You will receive a letter confirming the status of your application enclosing a copy of the DOLS referral form for your records.

 Managing high volumes of assessments

 The timescales for assessment can (in some cases) exceed the statutory requirements.
-We are working hard to avoid any unnecessary delays.
+We work hard to avoid any unnecessary delays.

 Our processes reflect national guidance supplied by the Association of Directors of Adult Social Services.
 This includes implementing DOLS Priority Criteria to enable us to triage application.